Al Sharq Forum: Al Sharq Youth

 A network of committed and active youth, leading change towards a more inclusive and just world.

 Established in 2012, by Wadah Khanfar, the former director general of Al Jazeera Network, is the co-founder and President.
+After the death of Ismail Haniyeh in Tehren, Al Sharq Youth, praised Haniyeh, the Hamas leader assassinated along with his personal bodyguard in the Iranian capital.